 At Your Side In The Pursuit Of SSD Benefits

-We are very pleased to recognize Susan O’Malley, who is a Board Certified Disability Specialist by the North Carolina State Bar, and is available to assist with any Social Security Disability claims or referrals.
+We are very pleased to recognize Susan O’Malley, who is a Board Certified Disability Specialist by the North Carolina State Bar and is available to assist with any Social Security Disability claims or referrals.

-Susan, who frequently lectures other attorneys throughout North Carolina and the nation about how to assist Social Security claimants obtain their disability, has successfully represented claimants at all levels of application and appeal through the 4th Circuit Court of Appeals, only one step below the United States Supreme Court.
+Susan, who frequently lectures other attorneys throughout North Carolina and the nation about how to assist Social Security claimants obtaining their disability, has successfully represented claimants at all levels of application and appeal through the 4th Circuit Court of Appeals, only one step below the United States Supreme Court.
 Let Susan put her experience to work helping you or your loved one obtain your disability benefits.

 If you are no longer able to work because of a physical or mental disability, you may be entitled to receive SSD benefits.